mjvakili/pmpatchy/revision/answers.md

 We have now expanded Section 2.3 to explain the derivation of the log-likelihood term.
-We write down the joint probability of power spectrum and pdf given bias parameters as the multiplication of the probability of power spectrum and probability of pdf given the bias parameters.
+We write down the joint probability of power spectrum and pdf given bias parameters as the multiplication of the probability of power spectrum and the probability of pdf given the bias parameters.
 We then assume that each of these probability distributions are Gaussian.
 This leads us to the log-likelihood given in Equation (9).

-We have also added another paragraph explaining that the relative weighting between P(k) and rho(n) is governed by their corresponding errorbars.
-More coarse sampling of k makes the errorbar on P(k) larger.
-Similarly, a more coarse sampling of n, makes the errorbars on PDF larger.
-Giving more weight to the power spectrum results in higher stochasticity (higher beta) which consequently, leads to higher small-scale power but less accurate halo PDF and less accurate bispectrum.
+We have also added another paragraph explaining that the relative weighting between P(k) and rho(n) is governed by their corresponding binsizes.
+For example, choosing a wide binsize for the halo PDF makes the PDF errorbars larger.
+This gives more weight to the power spectrum which results in higher stochasticity (lower beta).
+Consequently, this leads to higher small-scale power but at the cost of less accurate halo PDF and also less accurate bispectrum.

 >Section 2.4: "COLA or FastPM computationally too expensive for massive production" of next generation of galaxy surveys.
 Please give details comparing with PATCHY.

 We have expanded Section 2.4 to explain why relying only on particle-mesh gravity solvers such as COLA or FastPM could be computationally demanding for massive mock generation.
-We have added two paragraphs to section 2.4 to emphasize that in comparison with PATCHY, methods that make use of PM gravity solvers have to be run with higher resolution (higher gridsize) in order to resolve all the structures/halos.
-We reiterate the findings of Feng etal (2016) and Chuang etal (2015) according to which, the mass resolution of PM solvers need to be high to resolve distinct halos.
+In particular, we have added two paragraphs to section 2.4 to emphasize that in comparison with PATCHY, methods that make use of PM gravity solvers have to be run with higher resolution (higher gridsize) in order to resolve all the structures/halos.
+We reiterate the findings of Feng etal (2016) and Chuang etal (2015) according to which, the mass resolution of PM solvers needs to be high to resolve distinct halos.

 >Summary: